neelakansha85/mirror_db/README.md

 * You need to automate this process

 I have been running this for our Wordpress system hosted at WPEngine which has 1GB to database with approx 68,000 tables in it.
+Please note: Reuqest your hosting provider to update mysql open file limit to value greater than the number of tables you have in database in order to avoid database server from crashing.

+Please also test this on your local/dev environment before running on production to avoid any unwanted issues.

 Hope this helps you.
-Please give feedback if you feel
+Please give feedback if you have any.